visionmedia/uikit/Readme.md

   You may specify the list of components to build, and their markup, styles, and javascript will be added to `./build/ui.{js,css}`:

   ![UIKit custom build](http://f.cl.ly/items/1B3C3g293y03372I1q1b/Grab.png)

+## Running tests

+  Tests are run with Mocha, first install the node.js deps:

+      $ npm install

+  Then run the tests:

+      $ make test